metgem/metgem/docs/user_manual/getting_started/installation.rst

 Linux
 *****

-Linux binaries are available from the website_.
-For the moment, support is minimal and binaries are just provided in a tarball.
-Any help to produce an AppImage or any container will be much appreciated.
+Linux binaries are available from the website_ as an AppImage_.
+It should be as simple as click and run in any distribution.